Performance and Runtime Configuration

 Don't deploy a GPU instance if you process requests one by one!
 GPUs exist to parallelize the computation.
 When you process a batch of size 1, a GPU won't give you any performance improvements.

-When should you increase the batch size?
+When should I increase the batch size?

 • If your code in the predict function and the model can handle more than one value (preferably without iterating over them in the predict function).